Cristiano Ronaldo made his group stage debut on 1 October 2003: how many of his United team-mates can you name?

 Article top media content

-The teenaged winger's biggest contribution was a tangle with Stuttgart goalkeeper Timo Hildebrand, from which United earned a penalty – converted by Ruud van Nistelrooy – while UEFA.com's report on the game focused more on another 18-year-old making his first UEFA Champions League start: Stuttgart's on-loan Philipp Lahm.
+The teenager's biggest contribution was a tangle with Stuttgart goalkeeper Timo Hildebrand, from which United earned a penalty – converted by Ruud van Nistelrooy – while UEFA.com's report on the game focused more on another 18-year-old making his first UEFA Champions League start: Stuttgart's on-loan Philipp Lahm.

 The United starting lineup for that night: